Common Name(s): Tambootie (variously spelled as: Tambuti, Tambotie, etc.), Sandalo

 Grain/Texture: Tambootie has a straight grain (though occasionally it can be wavy) with a fine, even texture.
 Natural oils within the wood help give it a high natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; commonly in radial multiples of 2-4; heartwood gum deposits occasionally present; growth rings indistinct; rays exclusively uniseriate (one cell wide), not visible even with hand lens; parenchyma generally not visible with hand lens.
+Endgrain: Diffuse-porous; medium pores in no specific arrangement, moderately numerous to numerous; commonly in radial multiples of 2-4; heartwood gum deposits occasionally present; narrow rays not visible even with hand lens, spacing close; parenchyma generally not visible with hand lens.

 Rot Resistance: Tambootie heartwood is rated as being very durable, and is also resistant to insect attack.